T1taniumF0rge-Industries-Inc/Software/README.md

 If you're not satisfied with the former, leave the repository.

 **NOTE:** In any situation where a warranty disclaimer is present in the `Software` repository, "we", "The Software Team", "The Devs", "The Developers" all refer to the main developers of this repository.
+A warranty disclaimer is a paragraph that includes "**We will ***not*** be liable for **any damages caused by**", etc and explains that we aren't liable for any damages no matter what.